Fuerza Regida discography

-The discography of Mexican American regional Mexican band Fuerza Regida consists of eight studio albums, four live albums, four extended plays, and 73 singles.
+The discography of Mexican American regional Mexican band Fuerza Regida consists of nine studio albums, four live albums, four extended plays, and 73 singles.

 Originally formed in 2015 as a cover band, Fuerza Regida would create their YouTube channel two years later, where they uploaded covers of other artists as well as songs they had written.
 The band obtained popularity through their 2018 single "Radicamos en South Central" which attracted attention by Ramón Ruiz, frontman of the band Legado 7, who signed them to their own record label Lumbre Music and the independent label Rancho Humilde.
 Soon after getting signed, Fuerza Regida released their first live album En Vivo Puros Corridos (2018), which also includes their hit single "Radicamos en South Central" as well as other songs such as "Soy Montero" and "Dos Plumas".

 In February 2019, the band released their debut EP Las Romanticas Favoritas de Fuerza Regida to coincide with Valentine's Day, which peaked at number 19 on the Billboard Regional Mexican Albums chart, marking their first appearance in any chart in the United States.
 In July 2019, Fuerza Regida released their debut studio album Del Barrio Hasta Aquí which contains singles such as "Sigo Chambeando" and "Rey del Humo".
 Del Barrio Hasta Aquí peaked at number one on the Regional Mexican Albums chart, marking the band's first number-one on any chart.
 It also reached the top 10 on the Top Latin Albums chart.